kisslinux/repo/README.md

 - `list`: List installed packages.
 - `update`: List packages with available updates.

-### `puke build pkg`
+### `kiss build pkg`

-Puke's `build` operator handles a package from its source code to the installable `.tar.gz` file.
+Kiss's `build` operator handles a package from its source code to the installable `.tar.gz` file.
 Sources are downloaded, checksums are verified, dependencies are checked and the package is compiled then packaged.

-### `puke checksum pkg`
+### `kiss checksum pkg`

-Puke's `checksum` operator generates the initial checksums for a package from every source in the `sources` file.
+Kiss's `checksum` operator generates the initial checksums for a package from every source in the `sources` file.

-### `puke install pkg`
+### `kiss install pkg`

-Puke's `install` operator takes the built `.tar.gz` file and installs it in the system.
+Kiss's `install` operator takes the built `.tar.gz` file and installs it in the system.
 This is as simple as removing the old version of the package (*if it exists*) and unpacking the archive at `/`.

-### `puke remove pkg`
+### `kiss remove pkg`

-Puke's `remove` operator uninstalls a package from your system.
+Kiss's `remove` operator uninstalls a package from your system.
 Files and directories in `/etc` are untouched.
 Support for exclusions will come as they are needed.

-### `puke list` or `puke list pkg`
+### `kiss list` or `kiss list pkg`

-Puke's `list` operator lists the installed packages and their versions.
+Kiss's `list` operator lists the installed packages and their versions.
 Giving `list` an argument will check if a singular package is installed.

-### `puke update`
+### `kiss update`

-Puke's `update` operator compares the repository versions of packages to the installed database versions of packages.
+Kiss's `update` operator compares the repository versions of packages to the installed database versions of packages.
 Any mismatch in versions is considered a new upgrade from the repository.

 The `update` mechanism doesn't do a `git pull` of the repository.
 This must be done manually beforehand and is intentional.
 It allows the user to `git pull` selectively.
 You can slow down the distribution's package updates by limiting pulling to a week behind master for example.